ITV/scala-pact/scalapact-docs/src/main/paradox/basics/sbt-commands-and-tasks.md

 *Note that files in the source folder are recursively loaded.
 Specifying a local source folder takes precedence over loading remote files from Pact Broker (see below)*

+When verifying a contract the default timeout for client requests is 1 second.
+This can be set using the client timeout flag.
+`--clientTimeout 1`

 #### Verifying with Pact Broker during a CI build
 If you're using the publish command to send files to Pact Broker, you'll also want to know how to verify against them in the provider project.